-Harm reduction public policy seeks to formalize these practices through the legislative process while expanding public discourse around effective, though sometimes controversial, health solutions.
-Some examples of current harm reduction policy discussions revolve around decriminalization or legalization of drug use, ending the ban on federal funding for syringe access programs, criminal sentencing reforms, “housing first” homelessness policies, Good Samaritan laws and many more.
+Harm reduction public policy seeks to formalize these practices through the legislative process while expanding public discourse around effective, though sometimes controversial, solutions.
+Current examples of harm reduction policy discussions revolve around decriminalization or legalization of drug use and sex work, criminal sentencing reforms, “housing first” policies, Good Samaritan laws and overdose response.

 What We Have Accomplished

-Since the inception of the BSHRC Policy Team in 2013, we have educated and advocated on numerous harm reduction policy issues including:
+Since the inception of the BHRC Policy Team in 2013, we have educated and advocated on numerous harm reduction policy issues including:

 - Expanding syringe access across Maryland by assisting in drafting Delegate Lam’s 2015 syringe access expansion legislation

 - Passing both the first (2013) and the second Good Samaritan overdose immunity laws in Maryland (2015)

 - Legislation that would authorize establishment of legally sanctioned safe consumption spaces statewide

 - Work with the BRIDGES coalition for safe consumption spaces as a community approach to creating grassroots demand for legislation

 - Creating a state-authorized overdose prevention and naloxone distribution program in 2013